Bhagavad Gita Chapter 11 Verse 12 Meaning

 What is the main idea of Bhagavad Gita 11.12?

+The Gita addresses cosmic vision with characteristic directness here.
 If the splendour of a thousand suns were to blaze out simultaneously in the sky, that would be the splendour of that mighty being.
-This verse emphasizes universal form with clarity and purpose.
+Within the broader arc of Chapter 11, this verse builds on Krishna's systematic exposition of...

 How can I apply Bhagavad Gita 11.12 in daily life?